dhowe/rita4/README.md

 # RiTa — mono-repo

-This repository contains all RiTa implementations and documentation in one place.
+This repository contains all RiTa implementations and documentation

 ```
 rita4/